Last updated: March 2026

 Accordions Market Insights

-The accordion market is niche but dedicated. eBay is the primary online marketplace — it reaches the global buyer base that local platforms cannot.
+The accordion market is niche but dedicated. eBay is the primary online marketplace.
+It reaches the global buyer base that local platforms cannot.
 Liberty Bellows (Philadelphia) and Accordion Gallery (Houston) are major dealers that buy and sell used instruments.
-Local music stores rarely handle accordions — specialist accordion shops are the best resource for consignment or trade.
+Local music stores rarely handle accordions.
+Specialist accordion shops are the best resource for consignment or trade.
 Facebook groups dedicated to accordion buying/selling are active communities.
 The Tejano/Norteño market in Texas and the Southwest drives strong demand for Gabbanelli and Hohner button accordions.
 The folk/Celtic market values Castagnari and Saltarelle button boxes.
 Vintage Italian piano accordions from the 1950s-1970s are sought after by jazz and world music players.
-Shipping accordions requires careful packing — they are delicate instruments, and improper shipping damages reeds and bellows.
+Shipping accordions requires careful packing.
+They are delicate instruments, and improper shipping damages reeds and bellows.

 Accordions Valuation FAQ